JetBrains/teamcity-documentation/topics/common-problems.md

 Regularly, agent should become connected in 1 to 10 minutes, depending on the agent/server network connection speed.

-If the agent is not connected within that time, check the name of the agent (as configured in conf\buildAgent.properties file) and check the tabs under the Agents server UI section:
+If the agent is not connected within that time, check the name of the agent (as configured in `conf\buildAgent.properties` file) and check the tabs under the Agents server UI section:
 * the agent is under Connected \- the agent is ready to run builds
 * the agent is under Disconnected \- the agent was connected to the server, but became disconnected.
 Check the "Inactivity reason" in the table.
 If the reason is "Agent has unregistered (will upgrade)", then wait for several more minutes
 * the agent is under Unauthorized \- all the agents connected to the server for the first time should be authorized by a server administrator

 If the agent stays in the state for more than 10 minutes and you have a fast network connection between the agent and the server, do the following:
-* check the related agent machine to ensure that the agent process is running and the serverURL in conf\buildAgent.properties is correct (and that the server is reachable by that URL from the machine);
+* check the related agent machine to ensure that the agent process is running and `serverURL` in `conf\buildAgent.properties` is correct (and that the server is reachable by that URL from the machine);
-* check that all the related environment [requirements](setting-up-and-running-additional-build-agents.md) are met;
+* check that all the related environment [requirements](setting-up-and-running-additional-build-agents.md#Necessary+OS+and+environment+permissions) are met;
-* check [agent logs](viewing-build-agent-logs.md) (teamcity\-agent.log, launcher.log, upgrade.log) for any related messages/errors;
+* check [agent logs](viewing-build-agent-logs.md) (`teamcity-agent.log`, `launcher.log`, `upgrade.log`) for any related messages/errors;
-* check [server logs](teamcity-server-logs.md) (teamcity\-server.log) for any messages/errors mentioning agent name or IP.
+* check [server logs](teamcity-server-logs.md) (`teamcity-server.log`) for any messages/errors mentioning agent name or IP.

 If you cannot find the cause of the delayed agent upgrade in the logs, [contact us](https://confluence.jetbrains.com/display/TW/Feedback) and provide the full agent and server logs.
 Be sure to check/include the state of the agent processes (java ones) on the agent machine.